Ahmedabad–Vadodara Expressway: Toll rates

 Toll will be charged at four points - at Ahmedabad, SP Ring Road Ahmedabad, Nadiad, Anand & Vadodara.
 A summary table of toll rates is as below:

-Truck SLV.
-300

 Safety

 In 2004, it was reported that the road surface quality on certain stretches of the expressway was inferior due to the substandard quality of construction materials used.
 In 2005, it was reported that a major accident took place on the expressway, resulting in a pileup that involved nine vehicles due to fog.
 The Ahmedabad-Nadiad stretch is considered the most dangerous, with fatal accidents reported since the opening of the expressway.
-The expressway has been referred to as not accident-prone when compared to the Mumbai Pune Expressway.
+The expressway has been referred to as not accident-prone when compared to the Mumbai–Pune Expressway.
 GSRTC buses are known to travel slowly on the expressway due to speed limits set prior to the opening of the expressway.